 \section{Conclusions and Outlooks}

-In this study, we developed and tested different RPSH methods that incorporate the diagonal Born–Oppenheimer correction alongside derivative couplings into non-adiabatic MD simulations, focusing on the symmetric spin-boson model as a benchmark.
-We employed two different versions of RPSH, where non-adiabatic transitions are captured at the centroid or bead level, RPSH-CA and RPSH-BA, respectively.
+In this study, we developed and tested different RPSH methods that incorporate the diagonal Born–Oppenheimer correction alongside derivative couplings into nonadiabatic MD simulations, focusing on the spin-boson model as a benchmark.
+We employed two different versions of RPSH, where nonadiabatic transitions are captured at the centroid or bead level, RPSH-CA and RPSH-BA, respectively.
 By comparing these methods and the standard FSSH to their DBOC-included variants across various reorganization energies and reaction regimes, we systematically explored the influence of geometric corrections on quantum dynamics.
-Our results, overall, demonstrate the utility of RPSH methods for the inclusion of NQEs in condensed-phase MD simulations at physically meaningful temperatures.
+Our results, overall, demonstrate the utility of RPSH methods for condensed-phase MD simulations at physically meaningful temperatures.
 It is a step forward in the utilization of RPSH in comparison to 1D model systems with arbitrary temperatures employed previously.
-Across most reaction regimes examined, RPSH-CA consistently preserves quantum coherence, maintains close to exact oscillation amplitude and phase, and reproduces the target system temperature, even under strong system–bath coupling strengths.
+Across most reaction regimes examined in a symmetric potential, RPSH-CA consistently preserves quantum coherence and maintains satisfactory oscillation amplitude and phase, even under strong system–bath coupling strengths.
 In some reaction regimes, the addition of DBOC can further improve the accuracy of RPSH-CA results.
 On the other hand, RPSH-BA and its DBOC variant deviate considerably from correct dynamics behavior at the low temperature of 30 K unless in the adiabatic reaction regime or very weak coupling of the quantum sub-system to the classical environment.
 In comparison between RPSH-CA and the conventional FSSH, inclusion of DBOC shows progressive deterioration in performance of the latter at reaction regimes corresponding to fast bath motions or as the reorganization energy increases.